git-matrixnmedia/codeLibrary/general/Stripe/README.txt

    =======
    Any 3 digit number

-3. For further reference we must save the response and charge id in our database.
+3. For further reference, we must save the response and charge id in our database.